Path to Space

 Source: NASA

-In 2013 SpaceX will launch its Falcon Heavy launch vehicle capable of lifting 53,000 kg (117,000 lb) to LEO.
+SpaceX is also working on its Falcon Heavy launch vehicle capable of lifting 53,000 kg (117,000 lb) to LEO.
 That's double what the space shuttle or the Delta IV Heavy can do.
 From the start it is designed with carrying humans in mind, designed with structural saftey margins of 40% above flight loads, compared to the 25% of other rockets, along with other safety features.
 Two Falcon Heavy's should be capable of carrying humans to the moon, one to get there and a second for the return vehicle.
 A single Falcon Heavy would be able to launch SpaceX's Dragon spacecraft on a flyby around the moon.

 Image: Spacex